janAntu/phoenix-url-shortener/WALKTHROUGH.md

     end
   end
 ```
-These unit tests are pretty straightforward - check the happy path and error path of our function, and make sure `count_visits` is getting incremented properly.
+These unit tests are straightforward - check the happy path and error path of our function, and make sure `count_visits` is getting incremented properly.

 #### **`test/url_shortener_web/controllers/slug_controller_test.exs`**
 ```elixir